 New exhibition about climate change and nature

-EMERALD is the main partner behind a new exhibition about changes in climate and nature at the Mountain Center in Lom opening June 24th 2021.
+CBA is one of the partners behind a new exhibition about changes in climate and nature at the Mountain Center in Lom opening June 24th.

 Our lives depend on nature and what it produces.
 However, nature all around the world is changing at a rapid speed.
 Which changes are caused by climate change, and what effects do human land use have?
 What can we do about it?